icecube/icetray-public/docs/info/meta_projects/icerec.rst

 Icerec
 ######

-The icerec meta-project contians all the processing and reconstruction projects nescessary for the online filter as well as the offline processing.
+The icerec meta-project contains all the processing and reconstruction projects nescessary for the online filter as well as the offline processing.
 In order for a reconstruction to be included in processing if must first be added to icerec.
 Major parts of **icerec**